inlets/inlets.dev/blog/_posts/2024-10-17-ssh-with-inlets-cloud.md

     config.yaml
 ```

+Now switch to a machine you'll use to connect to the SSH services.
+This can be the same host for the sake of testing, but would probably be your laptop.

 SSH does not support using a SNI header, or a TLS hostname, so we use sshmux to wrap the traffic with this header.

 You can use the `openssl` tool for this, or our convenience command `inlets-pro sshmux connect`.